Prasad-k-Github/ESeason-online-train-season-purchesing-system/README.md

 ## Introduction

-Sri Lanka Railways currently operates a manual ticketing system, causing delays and increasing the workload on railway staff. **E-Season** addresses these challenges by introducing a mobile application for passengers and a web-based application for railway staff, streamlining the ticketing process, enhancing user experience, and improving operational efficiency.
+Sri Lanka Railways currently operates a manual seasoning system, causing delays and increasing the workload on railway staff. **E-Season** addresses these challenges by introducing a mobile application for passengers and a web-based application for railway staff, streamlining the seasoning process, enhancing user experience, and improving operational efficiency.

 ## Problem Statement